The cute couple met when Chantelle attended the launch for Dylan’s book, Able, at the tail-end of 2018.

-“A lot of people think people with a disability don’t have sex but I’m having the best sex of my life and it’s important for me to say that,” Chantelle has said previously.
+“A lot of people think that people with a disability don’t have sex but I’m having the best sex of my life and it’s important for me to say that,” she has said.

 “Dylan and I are quite private but it’s important to get the word out.
 For me, working with people and having them know I’m in a relationship with someone with a disability is great.”